top of page

 MANDATORY PARENT MEETINGS: We require all families-new and returning-to attend one of our parent meetings.
 Here, we will review procedures, procedures, sign parent agreements, and answer questions.
 The parent meeting dates are TBD and will be announced with plenty of notice.
 Additional make up dates will be made available.

 ALLERGIES & SPECIAL NEEDS: If your child(ren) has/have allergies or special needs, please let us know.
 Put these on your application!
 We need to be able to communicate student needs to the teachers.
 We ask about learning differences so we may prepare to assist your child(ren) to the best of our abilities.
 We provide snacks for our youngest members.
 Occasionally, we provide snacks in the older grades.
 In addition, we have cooking classes and parties during the year.
 We are a nut free and peanut free co-op.
 These items should never be brought to any co-op event.
+If a child brings these items, they are to be collected by an adult and removed from the building.

 ADDITIONAL FEES: Certain classes will require additional fees due to special supplies that are needed.
 These include science classes with labs and Theater.
 Once you are enrolled, you will be invoiced for any extra amounts due.
 You will see a $$ by classes that may carry additional fees.
 As we are still planning our year, we may make adjustments as we see what needs each class has.
 Most additional fees apply to middle school & high school science classes, ones that use instruments and cooking classes.